Analyzing the scale of Trump’s federal layoffs in his first 100 days

 One in 14 federal employees at impacted agencies were fired, according to CNN’s analysis.
 Not all agencies have felt the impact of layoffs equally, though.

-By sheer total, the Department Veterans Affairs has faced the largest reduction in force — at least 70,000 people have been fired or laid off, which accounts for nearly 15% of total staff.
+By sheer total, the Department of Veterans Affairs has plans for the largest reduction in force — at least 70,000 people — which accounts for nearly 15% of total staff.
 The VA is the second-largest federal department, following the Department of Defense, and is responsible for providing services like health care to veterans and their families.

 No agency has been targeted quite like USAID.
 After months of cuts, the State Department announced that the agency was officially closing its doors.
 Countries around the world that relied on the agency for programs to fight starvation and address human and drug trafficking are already feeling the impact.